 In a grocery store in the supplements aisle, you will see hundreds of skin and nail products like gummies, powders, and capsules containing some type of collagen and other ingredients.
 It can be hard to make the right choice based on what you are looking for, but pure collagen peptides will be easier to digest and take effect faster than most other collagen-based supplements.

-Hunter and Gatherer Foods lists out the benefits of collagen for hair and nails:
+The benefits of collagen for hair and nails:

 Prevents hair loss and thinning

 Creates nails that are stronger and less likely to snap

 A natural collagen booster will help you protect against damage to your hair and nails and keep them strong without breakage.
 Collagen is the natural barrier for our body and protects our skin, nails, hair, and organs from being easily damaged or broken down.